Skip to main content

 The default carbon tables in the Climate Change (Forestry) Regulations 2022 are used to calculate carbon storage by participants in the NZ ETS with less than 100 hectares of post-1989 forest land registered in the scheme or pre-1990 forest land.

-We are proposing to create a new forest type and default carbon tables for space-planted poplars and willows (typically between 50 and 200 stems per hectare).
+We proposed to create a new forest type and default carbon tables for space-planted poplars and willows (typically between 50 and 200 stems per hectare).
 Poplars and willows are often planted at wide spacings (space-planted) on farms for erosion control and stock shelter, and are also efficient at carbon storage.

 The proposals apply to both post-1989 and pre-1990 forest land.
 The new tables would be ready to use in 2026 (the next mandatory emissions return period).